 If visiting with your dog, I advise you to use caution and common sense.
 We kept our dog firmly on his lead, and if any sea lions had been closer than about 10m across the water away, we would have kept our distance.
 As it is, I don’t think our dog was even that interested in the honking noise!

-6. Visit the Painted Ladies
+#9 Visit the Painted Ladies

 Another famous spot in San Francisco are the “Painted Ladies”.
-Though these aren’t real women, but rather a series of beautiful houses opposite Alamo Square Park.
+However, these aren’t real women, but rather a series of beautiful houses opposite Alamo Square Park.
 If you ever watched the TV show Full House, you would have seen shots of these in the intro.

 While the Ladies themselves are only worth a few quick photos, with or without your dog, the next block is entirely taken up with the Alamo Square Park.
-The entire western half of the park (the opposite side from the Painted Ladies) is an off-leash dog area, and it’s a popular spot for locals to visit with their dogs for some exercise and socialising.
+The entire western half of the park (the opposite side from the Painted Ladies) is an off-leash area, and it’s a popular spot for locals to visit with their dogs for some exercise and socialising.

 You May Also Like